AXX3D/WD-Radiation/readme.md

 | Title | Purpose | Link |
 |-|-|-|
 | Sample Title | Sample purpose would be here like this and this is the example of what it is. | trykolang.com |
+## Documentation
+1. Is this thing on?
+Check Check